MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Related WORK

 \subsection{Alert Correlation}

-Alert based multi-step attack detection can be divided into two parts:correlation based on attribute similarity and correlation based on alert internal connection.
+Alert-based multi-step attack detection can be divided into five parts: attribute similarity-based, interconnection-based, statistics-based, Structure-based, and provenance-based.

-Similarity clustering\cite{haas2018gac:} is to cluster similar alerts through attribute similarity detection.
-This method is based on the principle that alerts shares with similar attributes usually belong to the same attack. \cite{EfficientAttackCorrelation} clusters alerts and convert them into motif signatures which are the abstract description of the attack.
+\textbf{Attribute similarity-based.} Similarity clustering \cite{haas2018gac:,julisch2001mining,Klaus2003Clustering,2006Alert} is to cluster similar alerts through attribute similarity detection.
+This method is based on the principle that alerts shares with similar attributes usually belong to the same attack.
+Similarly, Haas et al. \cite{EfficientAttackCorrelation} clusters alert and convert them into motif signatures which are the abstract description of the attack.

-The inner connection of alert correlates alerts by finding the logical connection relationship of alerts. \cite{ning2002constructing,ning2002analyzing} correlate alerts based on pre-defined attack prerequisites and consequences.
-This method correlates the alerts that respectively satisfy the prerequisites and consequences conditions, and can find the logical connection between the alerts. \cite{Floyd-Warshall} maps alert to attack graph nodes and find suspicious alerts using the Floyd-Warshall algorithm and the diameter value.\cite{MLAPT} proposes a machine learning-based system MLAPT.
-MLAPT implements 8 detection modules to discover different APT steps and then correlates the alerts of the detection modules followed by the prediction module.
-NODOZE\cite{hassan2019nodoze} combines alert correlation with Data provenance to solve the problem of alert fatigue.
-NODOZE generates alert dependency graphs providing security analysts with contextual background information.
-Many other researches \cite{king2003backtracking}, \cite{king2005enriching}, \cite{sun2016towards}, \cite{hassan2019nodoze}, \cite{hossain2017sleuth:}, \cite{bates2015trustworthy}, \cite{liu2018towards}, \cite{han2020unicorn:} use data provenance as data sources for attack detection.
-Data provenance records the system runtime status and reveals the relationships between entities.
-Data provenance is expressed as a directed graph called the provenance graph, which describes data flow between system subjects (e.g., processes) and objects (e.g., files and sockets).
-Security analysts can analyze the source and impact of attacks through the provenance graph.
-However, the data provenance-based approaches have the dependence explosion problem.
-Once a process reads data from a malicious file, all subsequent objects or subjects which using this data are considered malicious \cite{hassan2019nodoze}.
-This problem affects the generation speed and size of the provenance graph, which makes security analysts a lot of labor to find attacks from the graph.
+\textbf{Interconnection-based.} The inner connection is the logical connection relationship of alerts.
+In approaches \cite{ning2002constructing,ning2002analyzing}, alerts are correlated based on pre-defined attack prerequisites and consequences.
+This method correlates the alerts that respectively satisfy the prerequisites and consequences conditions, and can find the logical connection between the alerts.
+MLAPT \cite{MLAPT} is a machine learning-based system that implements eight detection modules to discover different APT steps and then correlates the alerts of the detection modules followed by the prediction module.

+\textbf{Statistics-based.} These approaches discover the logical relationship between alerts through statistics and inference.
+Qin et al. \cite{qin2003statistical} uses the Granger Causality Test, a time series statistical causality analysis, to alerts correlation.
+Statistics-based alert correlation does not require prior knowledge about the attack information. \cite{qin2004discovering} applies Bayesian network for alert correlation, which outputs the alert correlation possibility.